-There have been settlements in the area since before Roman times, mostly being offshoots of Portchester, which was a Roman base (Portus Adurni).
-Portsmouth is commonly regarded as having been founded in 1180 by the Anglo-Norman lord Jean de Gisors.
+The History of Portsmouth is commonly regarded as beginning in 1180 when it was founded by the Anglo-Norman lord Jean de Gisors.
+There have, however, been settlements in the area since before Roman times, mostly being offshoots of Portchester, which was a Roman base (Portus Adurni).

 1181 Portsmouth's first real church was built when a chapel dedicated to Thomas Becket was erected by Augustinian monks.
 The modern Portsmouth Anglican Cathedral is built on the original location of the chapel.